Rowage3/torn-gym-gains-calculator-plus/README.md

 ### Custom Ratio mode

 Enter four percentages that sum to 100.
-The script looks at your current stat distribution, figures out which stats are under their target share, and builds a training plan that brings you there using one train at a time from your Calculator gym.
+The script looks at your current stat distribution, figures out which stats are under their target share, and builds a training plan that brings you there one train at a time.

 Use the **Normalize** button if your numbers are close to 100 but not exact.